-The State of Florida may initiate a lawsuit against a parent based upon allegations of abuse, abandonment or neglect.
+The State of Florida may initiate a lawsuit against a parent or the legal custodian or a child based upon allegations of abuse, abandonment or neglect.
 Such a lawsuit is known as a Dependency lawsuit and is governed by Chapter 39 of the Florida Statutes.
-A Dependency action is filed by the State of Florida against one or both parents after allegations of abuse, abandonment or neglect have been reported to the Department of Children and Families (also known as DCF) or law enforcement.
-Allegations of child abuse may be reported by a friend or neighbor who suspects child abuse or by persons known as “mandatory reporters” such as doctors, therapists and teachers.
+A Dependency action is filed by the State of Florida against one or both parents or legal custodians after allegations of abuse, abandonment or neglect have been reported to the Department of Children and Families (also known as DCF) or law enforcement and DCF finds probable cause that a child has been or likely will be abused, abandoned or neglected.
+Allegations of child abuse may be reported by a friend or neighbor who suspects child abuse or by persons known as “mandatory reporters” such as doctors, therapists, teachers and guidance counselors.
 Once an abuse allegation has been reported, DCF will assign an investigator from their Child Protective Team to investigate the allegations and make a determination if the child needs to be immediately removed from the home or not.